Decoupled Alignment for Robust Plug-and-Play Adaptation

-We next briefly describe the delta debugging process in our aligner, as shown in \autoref{alg:aligner}.
+We next briefly describe the delta debugging process in our aligner, as shown in Algorithm \ref{alg:aligner}.
 Given the input memory space of aligned model $\mathbb{S}$, number of partition $n=2$ and a list of memory space set $L$ of $\mathbb{S}$. we first split the memory space into $n$ partitions.
 We then check if there exists a partition $s_i$ such that $\pi(s_i) = 1$.
 If such a partition exists, we update the memory space to $s_i$ and update $n = 2$.
 Otherwise, we check if there exists a partition $s_i$ such that $\pi(L \setminus s_i) = 1$.
 If such a partition exists, we update the memory space to $L \setminus s_i$ and set $n = n-1$.
 If neither of the above conditions are met, we double the number of partitions $n$.
 We repeat this process until $n$ is greater than the number of partitions in the memory space.
 Finally, we return the memory space $\bS^{*}$ corresponding to the updated memory space $L$.
-The worst-case complexity of this algorithm is $\mathrm{O}(|S|^2)$.
+The worst-case complexity of this algorithm is ${O(L \cdot \log L)}$.

-To demonstrate the efficiency of our memory space searching algorithm, we employ the LLama-2-7b model as a case study to illustrate how \autoref{alg:aligner} navigates the memory space for alignment.
-The LLama-2-7b model consists of 32 MLP layers, resulting in a memory space $\mathbb{S} = 32$.
-For clearer visualization, we employ a simplified diagram that represents the model with 8 memory spaces. \autoref{fig:demo} depicts iteration of the algorithm to search the LLama-2-7b model memory space.
+To demonstrate the efficiency of our memory space searching algorithm, we employ the Llama-2-7b model as a case study to illustrate how Algorithm \ref{alg:aligner} navigates the memory space for alignment, as shown in \cref{ap:demo}.